-Gary then went on to complete a Masters degree from Heriot-Watt University in 2003.
-Having worked for EGD briefly prior to attending Heriot-Watt Gary returned to the company in 2003.
+After graduating with a Bachelor of Science Degree in Turfgrass Science, Gary worked in the golf course maintenance industry in both the UK and USA.
+Gary went on to complete a Masters degree from Heriot-Watt University and having worked for EGD briefly prior to attending Heriot-Watt Gary returned to the company in 2003.
 As a designer he is directly responsible for producing the golf course designs, construction drawings, specifications, and on-site inspection during construction.

-Working with Ian Woosnam Gary has designed both of EGD’s golf courses in Bulgaria, Pirin Country Club and Lighthouse Golf Resort as well as the soon to open Irie Fields course at Kittitian Hill in St Kitts.
-Gary has also collaborated with Colin Montgomerie on the design of The Montgomerie Maxx Royal that regularly hosts the Turkish Open and The Montgomerie Marrakech which opened in 2014.
+Gary also collaborated with Ian Woosnam on both of EGD’s courses in Bulgaria, Pirin Country Club and Lighthouse Golf Resort and with Colin Montgomerie on the Montgomerie Marrakech and the Montgomerie Maxx Royal that has hosted the Turkish Open on four occasions.

-Gary is an Associate Member of the European Institute of Golf Course Architects and having previously chaired the Education Board is now involved with their PR Committee.
+Gary is a Senior Member of the European Institute of Golf Course Architects and sits on the EIGCA’s Council.

-Robin graduated in 1991 with a Bachelor of Arts degree in Landscape Architecture.
-He started his design career with Hawtree, where for over four years he worked on many projects throughout the UK and Europe.
+Robin is the architect for the new JCB Golf & Country Club, in Staffordshire, England.
+He graduated in 1991 with a Bachelor of Arts degree in Landscape Architecture and started his design career with four years at Hawtree, where he worked on many projects throughout the UK and Europe.

-He set up his own Scottish based design practice in 1996 and in the following eight years established a notable client base including completed design work for illustrious Scottish golf clubs such as Royal Dornoch, Montrose Links, Boat of Garten, Nairn Dunbar and Deeside.
-Robin also completed a new course within the Arctic circle, at BodØ in Norway.
+He set up his own Scottish based design practice in 1996 and in the following eight years established a notable client base including completed design work for many Scottish golf clubs, including Royal Dornoch, Montrose Links, Boat of Garten, Nairn Dunbar, Deeside, Cathcart Castle, Dragon’s Tooth and Balfron Golf Society.
+Robin also completed a new course within the Arctic circle, at Bodø in Norway.

-Joining European Golf Design in late 2004, Robin immediately took the lead architect role for the 18-hole course at Casa Serena in the Czech Republic, which is a regular venue on the European Seniors Tour.
-Robin also designed and supervised the construction of the 27-hole desert golf course at The Royal Golf Club, Bahrain, in association with Colin Montgomerie.
-This course debuted on the European Tour in 2011 with the prestigious Volvo Golf Champions, won by Paul Casey.
+Joining European Golf Design in late 2004, Robin designed the 18-hole course at Casa Serena in the Czech Republic, which has held a number of European Senior Tour and and LET events.
+Robin also designed and supervised the construction of the 27-hole desert golf course at The Royal Golf Club, Bahrain, in association with Colin Montgomerie, which hosted the 2011 Volvo Golf Champions on the European Tour, won by Paul Casey.

-He designed Spain’s candidate course for the 2018 Ryder Cup and continues the association with Colin Montgomerie with the design of Plage des Nations, in Morocco, which is currently under construction.
-Most recently, Robin is the designer for the proposed new course for JCB at Woodseat Hall, adjoining their World Headquarters in Staffordshire, England.
+He designed Spain’s candidate course for the 2018 Ryder Cup and continued the association with Colin Montgomerie with the design of Plage des Nations, in Morocco.
+In recent times, Robin has prepared full design packages for new courses to be built in Bulgaria, The Philippines and Russia.

-Robin is an Associate of the European Institute of Golf Course Architects.
+Robin is a Member of the European Institute of Golf Course Architects.

 At the end of 2002, Dave graduated from the Nelson Mandela Metropolitan University in Port Elizabeth, South Africa, with Bachelor of Arts degrees in both Architecture and Building Arts.